 Change lives by Volunteering and join Community Cars as a Volunteer Driver

-Community Cars will help anyone in the Bournemouth area who can't use public transport but still need to get out and about.
+Community Cars will help anyone in the Bournemouth area who can't use public transport but still needs to get out and about.
 It's a kind, caring and compassionate service which gives a safe and helping hand.
-The service is run with a team of volunteer drivers who use their own cars to go out into the community and drive members to where ever they choose to go.
+The service is run with a team of volunteer drivers who use their own cars to go out into the community and drive members to where they choose to go.
 This might be for a GP or Dental appointment, a trip to a local Friendship Group or a visit to a Care Home to visit a loved one, even the Hairdressers - Community cars will trys to help members get to where they need to go.
 Community Cars does not cover hospital appointments - our dedicated Hospital Hop shuttle service runs daily to Bournemouth & Christchurch Hospitals.

 For elderly people who live alone and find themselves isolated, their world can suddenly start shrinking and all physical and mental wellbeing starts to suffer.
 Calling for a Community Car driver can make all the difference and gives many people a chance to get out and about and feel part of the world again.